 What does containerized apps have to do with it?

 IBM has acquired a great foundation with Red Hat’s OpenShift, a container app platform by Red Hat built on Docker.
-IBM acquired two important things through OpenShift, according to Randy Heffner, analyst for Forrester.
-As big as cloud is, there are still many applications running on-premises because they are hard to move.
+IBM acquired two important things through OpenShift, according to Randy Heffner, an analyst for Forrester.
+As big as cloud is, many applications are still running on-premises because they are hard to move.
 There are also security or data residency concerns.
 “OpenShift gives IBM a story to tell for on-premise-to-cloud migration — or simply hybrid cloud/on-prem operations of containerized apps and microservices,” Heffner said.

 Further, doing high-end microservice-based solutions today is rocket science, and having control of OpenShift will give IBM a leg up on crafting what one might call the “app server” for microservices, he added.